Aldo Leão Ramírez: 2011–12

 Due to his red card in the semifinal match against Santos Laguna, Ramírez did not make his Clausura 2012 debut until the 3–0 loss to UNAM at Estadio Olímpico Universitario.
 The following week in a match at home against San Luis Ramírez assisted Jaime Lozano in the first goal of the match which Morelia ended winning 2–0.
 Ramírez played in both legs of the CONCACAF Champions league quarterfinals against Monterrey which they lost 7–2 on aggregate.
 Ramírez played in 15 of the 17 regular season matches for Morelia and played every single minute of those matches.
-Ramírez and Morelia ended the season in fourth place with 31 points and faced defending champions UANL in the quarterfinals, UANL won the first leg 1–0 at Estadio Universitario, Ramírez was booked in the 90th minute.
-Ramírez and Morelia were humiliated at home in the second leg as they were eliminated after a 4–1 loss.
+Ramírez and Morelia ended the season in fourth place with 31 points and were eliminated by defending champs Tigres UANL in the quarterfinals 5–1 on aggregate.